WordPress/Learn/.github/ISSUE_TEMPLATE/meeting-agenda-template.md

 ---

-While Training Team meetings are held weekly on Tuesdays from 07:00 UTC, we welcome anyone to contribute to the meeting by commenting in the Slack threads throughout the week.
-Meeting notes will be published at the end of the week to incoporate these asynchronous conversations, too.
+Training Team meetings start at 07:00 UTC weekly on Tuesdays.
+Anyone is welcome to contribute to the meeting by commenting in Slack threads throughout the week.
+Meeting notes will be published at the end of the week to also incoporate these asynchronous conversations.

-This week’s meeting will be hosted by MEETING_HOST.
+_This week’s meeting will be hosted by MEETING_HOST._

 ## 1. Intro/Welcome